warp1337/rosleapmotion/README.md

 REQUIREMENTS
 ============

-ROS Groovy installed including rospy and geometry_msg LEAP MOTION SDK for Linux
+ROS Groovy installed including rospy and geometry_msg and the LEAP MOTION SDK for Linux

 FEATURES